Bergen, New York: History

 After the railroad came through in 1836, an area was laid out around the intersection of Lake Road (Route 19) and the railroad for businesses and houses.
 It was called "Wardville" after the Levi Ward family who laid it out.
 It was also called "Cork", after the Irish who settled there during and after the building of the railroad, and "Lower Bergen".
 The two areas were soon connected by residences and churches.

 Fire initially destroyed the business area around the railroad tracks in 1866.

 This area, along with the surrounding residences, was incorporated in on March 5, 1877, as the village of Bergen.
 The village of Bergen is located near the center of the eastern boundary line, on the New York Central and Hudson River Railroad.

 Fire destroyed the business area around the railroad tracks again in 1880.
 The Village Board passed an ordinance requiring that all structures in this area should be built of brick or stone or wrought iron.

 The west side of the district south of the railroad is on the National Register of Historic Places due to its 1880 wrought-iron store fronts, transom windows and probably, also, because of the famous family who founded "Wardville".
 Some of the family went on from Bergen to the Rochester area and were also primary developers of that area.

 Due to the building material and better fire fighting equipment, a fire in 1906 destroyed only some of the buildings on the west side of the street.
 A fire in 1932 leveled some of the buildings on the east side of the street.
 Since then fires in individual buildings have caused some alteration of the facade of the buildings.

 When glaciers of the fourth ice age retreated from the northeast corner of New York State 125,000 years ago, they left behind 2000 acre of forested wetlands now known as the Bergen Swamp.
-The three-mile (5 km) long wildlife area is home to dozens of species of unusual birds, reptiles and rare flowers that thrive in an undisturbed, natural environment.
+The wildlife area was designated a National Natural Landmark in 1964 and is home to dozens of species of unusual birds, reptiles and rare flowers that thrive in an undisturbed environment.